WhyNot180/UBMP4-SPKR/JOURNAL.md

 The only thing I did was complete a prototype of the complete circuit on a bread board.
 In other words, I just need to program it to get it ready for testing.
 I didn't do much else today.
 Tomorrow in school time will be focused on testing the bluetooth module and, afterwards, a giant cleanup of my code base since it is quite ugly at the moment.
 Oh, I almost forgot, but I also realized that the total length of the Rhythm domain is equal to: master counter * rhythm counter.

+### June 1

+THE GREAT FLOOD TO WASH AWAY ALL SINS IS HERE!!
+In all seriousness, I managed to clean up my code and it is ***so*** much more *<span style="font-family:Brush Script MT;">beautiful</span>* now.
+The best part?
+It still works!
+I was worried that I might not have enough time to clean up my code, but luckily I did, and man was it worth it.
+I literally went from using 48% program space and
+49.6% data space to 28.7% program space and 37.7% data space being used!
+That's a difference of about 19 and 11!!
+Anyways, tomorrow will be focused on programming the bluetooth module to work and testing it to see if it actually works.
+Also, the one I currently have is an HC-08 not an HC-06 or HC-05, meaning it works with apple products, which is a plus.
+Also, it's bluetooth low energy and not standard bluetooth, so it should use less overall energy.